fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 - manner to deal with inconsistency
 - Tooling: use available data First (must be able to take on board reported input such as visual inspections)
 - Must track execution !!
-- Dont throw preventive maintenance or workorder optimalistaion overboard
+- Dont throw _preventive maintenance_ or _workorder optimization_ overboard
 - JOINT PERFORMANCE DASHBOARD ! if you want a coordinated effort for a balance optimsiation of production, asset performance, product quality and cost, you better have a shared measure for these
 - Make data relateable (tiem stamped performance data)
+- Take on board wide breadt of newly available information without throwing the basis overboard
+- Should not only integrate but also allow itseld to be intergrated -

 ### Capgemini end to end Asset Performance Mgt Appoach & Suite